j0nvthvn/react-tailwind-portfolio/README.md

 - **Contact Form**: Functional contact form with toast notifications
 - **Modern UI**: Clean, professional design with Tailwind CSS
 - **Performance Optimized**: Built with Vite for fast development and production builds
+- **FOUC Prevention**: Advanced loading system prevents Flash of Unstyled Content
+- **Resource Preloading**: Critical resources are preloaded for optimal performance
+- **Production Ready**: Optimized for deployment on Vercel and other platforms

 ## 🛠️ Technologies Used